 Ben has many years of musical experience.
 His training has taken him around Australia, to Hong Kong, Paris and to London where has performed in the West End and The Royal Albert Hall.
 He has a number of musical theatre credits including The Little Mermaid (Prince Eric), Pirates of Penzance (Frederic), Jesus Christ Superstar (Jesus) and Barnum (P.T Barnum).
 Opera credits with the State Opera of South Australia include Cloudstreet!
 (Lon Lamb), Carmen and La Bohemé.
 Drama credits with Independent Theatre include Peter and Alice (Peter Pan), Amadeus (Wolfgang Amadeus Mozart), Brideshead Revisited (Sebastien Flyte), Don Carlos (Prince Carlos) and Old Wicked Songs (Stephan Hoffman).

 In 2017 and 2018, Ben produced and starred in Private Peaceful, which won the Theatre Association of South Australia’s ‘DramatiCAL’ award for Best Drama.
 Ben was also awarded Best Youth Actor for his performance.
 Off stage, Ben’s accolades include director, musical director, orchestral conductor, producer and writer.
-Ben has musically directed and conducted several local productions, including Bugsy Malone and 13! with Adelaide Youth Theatre, and Beauty and the Beast with Shane Davidson Presents.
-As co-founder of the highly successful youth performing arts company, Promise Adelaide, Ben has provided opportunities for over 100 young performers while raising over $20,000 for charity organisations.
+Ben has musically directed and conducted several local productions, including the South Australian premiere of Charlie and the Chocolate Factory.
+Ben has provided opportunities for over 100 young performers while raising over $20,000 for charity organisations.
 Ben is also the lead vocalist and musical arranger of The 60 Four, where he scales the vocal heights of Frankie Valli in venues around Australia in Adelaide’s first-class ‘60s tribute act.

 Kyle grew up in Adelaide South Australia, where he first found his love for music and performing.
 He has played numerous principal roles for theatrical companies including: Adelaide Youth Theatre, Independent Theatre and Pelican Productions.
 Credits include: Peter Pan in Peter Pan, Charlie Brown in You’re a Good Man Charlie Brown, Frederic in Pirates of Penzance and Action in West Side Story.
 In 2014, Kyle won an Australian wide musical theatre competition with JOIP Productions and was given the opportunity to fly to New York and attend The Broadway Dance Centre.